DataFire/Integrations/integrations/generated/amazonaws_rds/README.md

 * DBClusterRoleAlreadyExistsFault `object`: The specified IAM role Amazon Resource Name (ARN) is already associated with the specified DB cluster.

 ### DBClusterRoleNotFoundFault
-* DBClusterRoleNotFoundFault `object`: The specified IAM role Amazon Resource Name (ARN) is not associated with the specified DB cluster.
+* DBClusterRoleNotFoundFault `object`: The specified IAM role Amazon Resource Name (ARN) isn't associated with the specified DB cluster.

 ### DBClusterRoleQuotaExceededFault
 * DBClusterRoleQuotaExceededFault `object`: You have exceeded the maximum number of IAM roles that can be associated with the specified DB cluster.